Shubhanshu Shukla: Astronaut career

-In 2019, Shukla was shortlisted by the Institute of Aerospace Medicine for ISRO's Indian Human Spaceflight Programme.
-He was among four candidates selected for astronaut training and was sent to the Yuri Gagarin Cosmonaut Training Center in Russia in 2020 for basic training, which concluded in 2021.
-He later underwent mission-specific training at ISRO's Astronaut Training Facility in Bangalore and completed a Master of Engineering degree in aerospace engineering from the Indian Institute of Science.
+In 2019, Shukla was shortlisted by the Institute of Aerospace Medicine for the Gaganyaan programme of the Indian Space Research Organisation (ISRO).
+He was among four candidates selected for training as a part of the Indian Human Spaceflight Programme.

-On 27 February 2024, ISRO officially introduced Shukla as a member of the astronaut team for India's first human spaceflight mission.
+Shukla trained at the Yuri Gagarin Cosmonaut Training Center in Russia from 2020 to 2021.
+He later underwent mission-specific training at ISRO's Astronaut Training Facility in Bengaluru and completed a Master of Engineering degree in aerospace engineering from the Indian Institute of Science.
+On 27 February 2024, ISRO officially introduced Shukla as a member of the astronaut team for Gaganyaan-4, India's planned first human spaceflight mission.